dbt-labs/dbt-codegen/README.md

 source data is in.
 * `generate_columns` (optional, default=False): Whether you want to add the column names to your source definition.
+* `include_descriptions` (optional, default=False): Whether you want to add
+description placeholders to your source definition.

 ### Usage:
 1. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code